Our Video Conferencing Offer

 Why your company needs video conferencing solutions

-With over 60% of the national population working from home, and more than a third planning to keep on remote working, permanently or at least partially, video conferences have become a standard in everyone’s workdays.
-While this unforeseen and accelerated trend projected companies in the future, larger corporations have been dealing with cloud video conferencing for a long time.
-Trying to keep their regional teams on the same page, creating a sense of belonging and generally making sure their online experience is reliable and effective as their in-person.
+With an ever-increasing percentage of the population working from home, permanently or at least partially, video conferences have become a standard in everyone’s workdays.
+While this unforeseen and accelerated trend came as new ground for smaller businesses, large corporations have been dealing with video conferencing systems for a long time.
+Trying to keep their regional teams on the same page, creating a sense of belonging and generally making sure their online experience is reliable and effective as their in-person meetings.

-Additionally, video conferencing has also replaced work social events at a time when they are not available.
+Additionally, video conferencing systems have replaced work social events at a time when they are not available.
 Calls have enabled people to feel connected and “part of the team” in company-wide meetings and build their work relationships online-first.

-In short, the flexibility of video conferencing has boosted employee productivity, being just one click away from all their colleagues.
-Speed, no need for premises and almost null entry barriers have made video conferencing extremely popular in the modern workspace.
-The rise of Bring your own device policies further enabled employees to connect to meetings anywhere, at any time.
+In short, the flexibility of video conferencing has boosted employee productivity and collaboration, as they’re just one click away from all their colleagues.
+Factors such as increased efficiency, the option of remote working and almost null entry barriers have all made video conferencing systems extremely popular in the modern workspace.
+The rise of Bring Your Own Device policies further enabled employees to connect to meetings anywhere, at any time.

-In parallel, on-premises optimisations have recently been on the rise for meeting rooms, with huddle rooms, boardrooms, meeting rooms and interactive rooms becoming as popular as ever.
+In contrast, on-premises optimisations have recently been on the rise for meeting rooms, with huddle rooms, boardrooms, meeting rooms and interactive rooms becoming as popular as ever.